Last updated on February 18th, 2021

 Q5.
 What would you suggest to beginners in this industry?

 I know that the little bit of graphic designing and calligraphy that I did in my initial years helps me a lot today in building a business.
-This is because, especially in calligraphy, when you design a letter or write it, you must know the size, space, black and white, the negative space, and such other aspects of the letter.
+This is because, especially in calligraphy, when you design a letter or write it using a letter template, you must know the size, space, black and white, the negative space, and such other aspects of the letter.
 These are the base of the letters in my works.

 Therefore, if someone wants to enter this world of designing letters for building a business, then a little bit of knowledge of calligraphy is a must.
 It helps in knowing the structure of the letter, the difference between upper case and lower case, and so on.